stephbuon/democracy-lab/README.md

 The purpose of this repository is to provide code and data to Democracy Lab's research assistants.
 We reccomend reading this entire **README.md** file before starting work.

-REMEMBER TO GET LIST OF CODE JO WANTS TO HOST

-ALSO INCLUDE THE CODE FROM MY COOK BOOK

 # First Time Set Up

 ### Initial Clone